RichardKavanagh/c-modern-approach-solutions/2-c-fundamentals/exercises/05/README.md

 ###  Solution

-(a) had an invalid suffix, identifiers cannot begin with an number (must begin with a letter or underscore)
+(a) has an invalid suffix, identifiers cannot begin with a number (must begin with a letter or underscore)

 ```
 1.c: In function ‘main’: